UchuServer/Uchu/README.md

 - Leaderboards for the above, where applicable

 ## Setting up a client

-There are two ways to go about this.
-Using Option A, Nexus LU Launcher, is recommended, as it is easier and will let you skip a configuration step when setting up the server later on.

-### Option A: Nexus LU Launcher
-Nexus LU Launcher is a program that helps you install, configure and launch the LEGO® Universe client.
-Find the `.zip` for your operating system on [this page](https://github.com/TheNexusAvenger/Nexus-LU-Launcher/releases/latest), extract it and run the program.

-Let it download and extract the client, then when that's finished go to the `Patches` menu and enable **Mod Loader** and **TCP/UDP Shim**.

-In the **Play** menu, click the **Add** button and add a server with as address `localhost` (the name is up to you).

-### Option B: Manual installation
 You need to download an **unpacked** client, so that Uchu can use its resources.
 A list of client downloads is available [here](https://docs.google.com/document/d/1XmHXWuUQqzUIOcv6SVVjaNBm4bFg9lnW4Pk1pllimEg/view).
 The recommended client is **humanoid/lcdr’s unpacked client**.
 This is a `.RAR` file; extract it somewhere.

 After you've extracted the client, you will need to install a mod to be able to use it with the Uchu server.
 This mod replaces the original, outdated networking protocol used by the game.
 Download `mod.zip` from [this page](https://github.com/lcdr/raknet_shim_dll/releases) and extract it in your LU client folder.
 The result should be that a folder called `mods`, a file called `dinput8.dll` and `legouniverse.exe` are all in the same folder.